- Automobiles & Motorcycles

 Choosing the Right Root Rake/Brush Rake Grapple

-V30 Compact Tractor Root Rake Grapple &#; For compact tractors with less than 1,500 lb operating capacity
+V30 Compact Tractor Root Rake Grapple – Suitable for compact tractors with less than 1,500 lb operating capacity.

-V40 Root Rake Grapple &#; A great entry-level grapple for smaller skid steers
+V40 Root Rake Grapple – An excellent entry-level option for smaller skid steers.

-V50 Root Rake Grapple &#; Features aggressive teeth for piercing thick piles of debris
+V50 Root Rake Grapple – Equipped with aggressive teeth for penetrating dense debris.

-V60 Root Rake Grapple &#; Features thicker tines for heavy-duty lifting
+V60 Root Rake Grapple – Features thicker tines for more robust lifting capabilities.

-Our easy comparison chart can help you select the right root rake grapple for your machine and project.
-Remember that your load capacity includes the weight of the attachment, plus the weight of the load you are looking to carry.
+Utilize our comparison chart to find the root rake grapple that suits both your machine and project requirements.
+Keep in mind that your load capacity includes the weight of the attachment, along with the load you aim to carry.

 Overall Width